hruthikchauhan07/-An-Autonomous-Data-Enrichment-Pipeline/README.md

+# n8n Workflow: An Autonomous Data Enrichment Pipeline

-# n8n Workflow: Reddit Post AI Classifier & Google Sheets Logger
+# Reddit Post AI Classifier & Google Sheets Logger

 This project is an [n8n](https://n8n.io/) workflow that automatically fetches posts from a specified subreddit, uses a Large Language Model (LLM) to classify them, and saves the categorized data to a Google Sheet.